yldio/asap-hub/docs/demo-studio/PROGRESS.md

 - [x] Output follows the footage: 1080p minimum, source height above that, 60fps when the sources are
 - [x] Render controls in the editor: start, progress, cancel, failure message, link to the result
 - [x] The access route serves the versioned render output, so a re-render is not hidden by the CDN
-- [ ] The render job itself, running the plan in the container (in flight)
+- [x] The render job itself, running the plan in the container, verified end to end

 ## M2 Text and transitions